learn-co-curriculum/programming-univbasics-4-prime-ruby/README.md

 ## Use Iteration and Looping

 Think about what defines an integer as a prime number.
-Research algorithms for how to determine if a number is prime.
+Research algorithms to find out how to determine if a number is prime.
 Use a range of numbers in an array and iterate through it.

-You can look into Benchmarking in Ruby and profile a few different approaches to implementing `prime ()`.
+You can look into [benchmarking in Ruby](http://rubylearning.com/blog/2013/06/19/how-do-i-benchmark-ruby-code/) and profile a few different approaches to implementing `prime ()`.

 ## Conclusion